DAY AT CAMP

 Running Experience:

-College: Ran 2.5 years for Fresno Pacific University as an undergrad then ran 1.5 years at St. Mary’s College as a grad student
+College: Ran 2.5 years for Fresno Pacific University then ran 1.5 years at St. Mary’s College as a grad student

-What you do when you’re not at ALTITUDE: I’m an assistant coach at the University of Colorado-Colorado Springs for men’s XC and track.
+What you do when you’re not at ALTITUDE: I’m a middle school teacher and high school cross country and track coach at Central Valley Christian.
 I love spending free time reading, listening to podcasts, and being out in nature.

 Favorite Altitude Run: The long run to Hot Creek